Timeline of Extinction Rebellion actions: International Rebellion

 As part of a two-week series of XR actions which they called "International Rebellion", to take place in more than 60 cities worldwide, events were planned around London from 7 to 19 October to demand the UK government take urgent action to tackle the climate crisis.
 Despite much, and sometimes heavy, rain throughout this period, the protests went ahead.
 On 6 October an 'opening ceremony' at Marble Arch was attended by more than a thousand people.
 On 7 October, several thousand people shut down parts of Westminster in central London, blocking Whitehall, the Mall, Westminster Bridge, Lambeth Bridge, Trafalgar Square, Downing Street and Victoria Embankment.

 On 10 October at London City Airport, a sit-in was held at the exit of its DLR railway station, with activists supergluing themselves to the floor.
 Two flights were delayed by activists who had purchased tickets.
 Other activists climbed onto the terminal roof while former paralympian cyclist James Brown climbed atop a British Airways aircraft, livestreaming the event online.
 On 11 October, XR activists obstructed access to the BBC's Broadcasting House main doors.
 Princess Marie-Esméralda of Belgium demonstrated with XR in London in April 2019, and was arrested, and later released, on 10 October after joining a sit-in protest at Trafalgar Square.
 She said "The more people from all sections of society protest, the greater the impact will be", and that, having the ear of high-ranking people, she raised climate issues whenever possible.
 Over 1000 arrests had been made by 11 October.

 On 12 October, XR held a "funeral procession" along Oxford Street which it claimed had 20,000 participants.
 The same day, animal rights activists of the group Animal Rebellion (affiliated with XR) said 28 of their supporters were arrested while attempting to block access to Billingsgate Fish Market.

 Beginning early on Monday 14 October, hundreds of XR activists occupied Bank junction, outside the Bank of England in the City of London, London's financial district, focussing on the financial institutions "funding environmental destruction".
+During one action the Earthquakes affinity group held a theatrical 'You Can't Eat Money' protest outside the headquarters of global financial company BlackRock while members glued themselves to the building's entrance.
 That night police, controversially, banned all the Extinction Rebellion protests from the whole of London, starting at 9 pm.
 Around the same time, police began clearing people and tents that remained at the camp on Trafalgar Square, cutting free and arresting people who had locked themselves in place; police had until then allowed the Square to be occupied.